 Online Bachelor of Science in Criminology and Criminal Justice – Policing

-The Bachelor of Science in criminology and criminal justice with a concentration in policing focuses on topics related to policy and practice in modern policing.
-Through this online criminology degree, you’ll gain knowledge on policing strategies, management, accountability and more.
-Upon graduation, you’ll have the skills needed for policing jobs at the local, state and federal level.
+Are you interested in the policies and practices of modern policing?
+Arizona State University’s Bachelor of Science in criminology and criminal justice with a concentration in policing builds your knowledge about policing strategies, management, accountability and more.
+Upon graduation, you’ll have the skills needed for law enforcement jobs at the local, state and federal levels.

 Total classes: 40